Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/xts.rst

 The XTS working mode is a typical block cipher mode of operation using block cipher algorithm.
 The acronym of XTS stands for XEX Tweakable Block Ciphertext Stealing.
-According to this "ciphertext stealing" method, XTS can encrypt or decrypt sequences of arbitrary length of data block. i.e., data string that is 256 bits or 257 bits.
+According to this ciphertext stealing method, XTS can encrypt or decrypt sequences of arbitrary length of data block, that is, data string that is 256 bits or 257 bits.
-Therefore, in XTS mode, the input or output data may also consist of a number of blocks in 128 bits followed by a separated partial block which is not empty and less than 128 bits.
+Therefore, in an XTS mode, the input or output data might also consist of a number of blocks in 128 bits followed by a separated partial block, which is not empty and less than 128 bits.
 By IEEE Std 1619-2007, two cipherkeys in 256 bits are required in XTS mode.
 They are called tweakable key and encryption key, respectively.

 Implementation on FPGA
 ======================

-We support XTS-AES128 and XTS-AES256 modes in this implementation.
+XTS-AES128 and XTS-AES256 modes are supported in this implementation.

 ..
 ATTENTION::
-    The bit-width of the interfaces we provide is shown as follows:
+    The bit-width of the interfaces provided is shown as follows:

     +-----------+-----------+------------+-----------+-----+-----------+
     |           | plaintext | ciphertext | cipherkey | IV  | textlength|